cmu-rss-lab/rosdiscover/README.rst

 -----------

 rosdiscover is a system for extracting the run-time software architecture from ROS system code.
-Current ROS tools like rosgraph or rosdoctor recquire the system to be running and the node interconnections to be observed frm the system.
-In contrast, rosdiscover analyzes the launch files and source code of ROS systems to derive the anticipated runtime architecture (the nodes that will be started, the topic, service, and action connections between them, as well as parameters that are read and written).
-This architecture information can be used by downstream tools to support various kinds of architectural analysis, such as configuration errors.
+Current ROS tools like rosgraph or rosdoctor require the system to be running and the node interconnections to be observed from the system.
+In contrast, rosdiscover analyzes the launch files and source code of ROS systems to derive the anticipated run-time architecture (the nodes that will be started, the topic, service, and action connections between them, as well as parameters that are read and written).
+This architecture information can be used by downstream tools to support various kinds of architectural analysis, such as configuration error checking.

 This project is a research project within the Institute for Software Research at Carnegie Mellon University.